REST: Receding Horizon Explorative Steiner Tree for Zero-Shot Object-Goal Navigation

 Object-goal Navigation (ObjectNav) requires an embodied agent to navigate to an object of a specified category (\eg, coffee cup) within a previously unseen environment~\cite{batraObjectNavRevisitedEvaluation2020}.
 Whereas a Vision-Language Navigation (VLN) agent is guided by step-by-step linguistic instructions, an ObjectNav agent must rely on itself to reason and plan strategies that balance exploring unknown spaces and exploiting observed cues toward the goal.
-It underpins real-world challenging tasks such as locating a first-aid kit in an unfamiliar building or fetching a condiment in a rearranged kitchen.
 To acquire such autonomy from experience, fueled by high-fidelity simulators and massive 3D datasets, deep reinforcement and imitation learning have driven significant progress~\cite{duVTNetVisualTransformer2021,ramrakhyaPirlnavPretrainingImitation2023,chenObjectGoalNavigation2023}.
 However, these end-to-end ObjectNav policies remain brittle under distribution shifts (\eg, closed vocabulary, sim-to-real gap) and demand large volumes of high-quality interaction data, limiting their generalizability and scalability.
 In recent years, the zero-shot capabilities of AI foundation models, \eg, Vision-Language Models (VLM) and Large Language Models (LLM), have catalyzed a paradigm shift toward zero-shot object-goal navigation (ZSON), in which no task-specific training is required.
 Since Majumdar~\etal~\cite{majumdarZSONZeroshotObjectgoal2022} first demonstrated this concept by transferring an image-goal navigation policy to object-goal tasks via CLIP~\cite{radfordLearningTransferableVisual2021}, subsequent work is increasingly converging on fully training-free and hierarchical architectures~\cite{zhouESCExplorationSoft2023,gadreCoWsPastureBaselines2023,yinSGNavOnline3D2024,wuVoroNavVoronoibasedZeroshot2024} that marry the two paradigms: data-driven foundation models supply generalizable semantic understanding across novel objects and environments, while model-based navigation frameworks, \eg, SLAM and path planning, provide safety and efficiency guarantees grounded in geometric principles.

 These hierarchical ObjectNav agents can be generally characterized by three axes: (1) \textit{belief update}: provides prior commonsense knowledge (\eg, VLM) and aggregates posterior observations (\eg, mapping); (2) \textit{option space}: represents the set of candidate subgoals; (3) \textit{hierarchical policy}: a global policy selects the next-best option and a local policy maps a high-level option to low-level actions.
 Prior work has invested heavily in enriching the belief, \eg, semantic value map~\cite{yokoyamaVLFMVisionLanguageFrontier2024,fangGAMapZeroShotObject2024} or open-vocabulary 3D scene graphs~\cite{yinSGNavOnline3D2024}, and strengthening the global policy, \eg, LLM-based ranking~\cite{yuL3MVNLeveragingLarge2023,yinSGNavOnline3D2024} or heuristic-based scoring~\cite{wuVoroNavVoronoibasedZeroshot2024,zhouESCExplorationSoft2023}.